 - A hot wallet is connected to the internet and can be accessed at any time

-People actively trading the cryptocurrency market might prefer to use a hot wallet because of the accessibility it provides, while long term investors and other people that don’t require ready access to their funds usually prefer a cold wallet because of increased security.
+People actively trading in the cryptocurrency market might prefer to use a hot wallet because of the accessibility it provides, while long-term investors and other people that don’t require ready access to their funds usually prefer a cold wallet because of increased security.

 Types of Wallets